SunnySuite/Sunny.jl/GettingStarted.md

   ...
 ```

+Public functions of Sunny should be similarly documented.

 Math symbols can be accessed with Latex-like notation.
 For example, typing `\pi` and then pressing Tab will produce `π`.
-If you see a unicode symbol that you don't know how to type, you can copy-paste it into the help prompt.
+If you see a unicode symbol that you don't know how to type, you can copy-paste it into the help prompt:

 ```
 help?> ≈